Next Ross County Manager Odds – Four Names Who Could Replace Don Cowie

 Scott Brown

-Brown would be a strong contender for the Ross County manager’s job, having impressed during his first full season in charge of Ayr United.
+Brown will be a strong contender for the Ross County manager’s job, having impressed during his first full season in charge of Ayr United.

 The former Celtic and Scotland captain led the Honest Men to a promotion play-off place in the Championship, showcasing his leadership and tactical growth as a young coach.